pallets-eco/flask-security/docs/api.rst

     (which is the sender), it is passed `user`, `method`, `login_token` and `token` (deprecated) arguments.

     .. versionadded:: 3.3.0

+.. data:: username_recovery_email_sent

+    Sent when a username is successfully recovered and sent over email.
+In addition to the app (which is the sender), it is passed the `user` argument.

+    .. versionadded:: 5.6.0

 .. data:: us_security_token_sent